digitalstuart/kerry-online-farmers-market/README.md

 * The **'Recipes'** section displays a name and image linking to individual recipe pages, which contain the relevant ingredients and cooking method.
 There is also a link to a form for posting a new recipe on the site.
 * The login pages include a link to password reset functionality, which is an email system using the Gmail SMTP server.
 * All the processes for registration, logging in/out, using the contact form, password reset and making a purchase are followed by 'success' messages displayed to the user.
+* There is a floating 'back to top' button, primarily a piece of functionality for when mobile users scroll down a page and the navbar disappears from view.

 ### Features left to implement

+* As previously mentioned, the site is currently only set up to use a Stripe 'test card' - therefore, one of the most important features left to implement would be a 'real world' Stripe set-up, which could begin with all payments going to one place and sellers invoicing the website team for their payments, before a more robust system can be implemented whereby individual sellers get their money direct.
+* When a user's 'purchase history' is shown on their **'Profile'** page, it would be preferable to have an **'Add to cart'** option directly available on the relevant products.
+A 'date purchased' field could also be useful for customers.
+* In future there would be a need to give the user the ability to filter the listed products with category types including, for example, type of product, name of seller, etc.
+* As and when a substantial database of recipes has been added to the site, a *search* functionality could be added to this section.

 ## Technologies